lavanet/lava/cmd/lavavisor/README.md

 This command reads the `config.yml` file to determine the list of services.
 Once identified, it starts each service using the linked binary.
 Concurrently, it also launches the LavaVisor version monitor.
 This monitor is designed to detect when an upgrade is necessary and will automatically carry out the upgrade process as soon as it's triggered.
 Here are the operations that `lavavisor start` performs:

+**Usage of `--auto-download` flag is recommended for auto-fetching of upgraded binary** (target binary must be exist in GitHub releases).
 1. Ensures the `.lavavisor` directory is present.
 2. Reads the `config.yml` to determine the list of services.
 Each service is then initiated using the binary linked by the `init` command.
 3. Sets up state tracker parameters and registers its state tracker for protocol version updates.